NetrisTV/ti.exoplayer/android/documentation/index.md

  Returns a dictionary with properties `width`, `height`, `rotation` and `pixelRatio` (see [Format](http://google.github.io/ExoPlayer/doc/reference/com/google/android/exoplayer2/Format.html)).
  Returns `0` for all properties if not known or applicable.
- The naturalSizeAvailable event is fired when the natural size is known.
+ The `naturalsizeavailable` event is fired when the natural size is known.

 ## Usage